infinityengi/v-model-automotive-portfolio/CODE_OF_CONDUCT.md

 # Code of Conduct

-Be respectful.
-Harassment of any kind is not tolerated.
-Report issues to the repo owner.
+We expect contributors to follow a respectful, inclusive code of conduct.
+Be kind and professional.
+Report unacceptable behaviour to repo maintainers.